flutter/website/src/content/cookbook/architecture/command.md

-Model-View-ViewModel (MVVM) is a design pattern that separates a feature of an application into three parts: the `Model`, the `ViewModel` and the `View`.
+Model-View-ViewModel (MVVM) is a design pattern that separates a feature of an application into three parts: the model, the view model and the view.
-Views and ViewModels make up the UI layer of an application.
+Views and view models make up the UI layer of an application.
-Repositories and services represent the data layer of an application, or the Model layer of MVVM.
+Repositories and services represent the data layer of an application, or the model layer of MVVM.

-ViewModels can become very complex as an application grows and features become bigger.
+View models can become very complex as an application grows and features become bigger.
-The command pattern helps to streamline running actions in ViewModels by encapsulating some of its complexity and avoiding code repetition.
+The command pattern helps to streamline running actions in view models by encapsulating some of its complexity and avoiding code repetition.

 In this guide, you will learn
-how to use the command pattern to improve your ViewModels.
+how to use the command pattern to improve your view models.

-## Challenges when implementing ViewModels
+## Challenges when implementing view models

-ViewModel classes in Flutter are typically implemented by extending the [`ChangeNotifier`][] class.
+View model classes in Flutter are typically implemented by extending the [`ChangeNotifier`][] class.
-This allows ViewModels to call `notifyListeners()` to refresh Views when data is updated.
+This allows view models to call `notifyListeners()` to refresh views when data is updated.

 <?code-excerpt "lib/no_command.dart (HomeViewModel2)" replace="/2//g"?>